 The old church building was situated west of the current church property, where the public school is now located.
 A storm in the early 1900s moved it from its foundation, and the building was relocated just north of where the church building now stands.
 The facility, which consisted of one room with wide board flooring, was at some time painted white and had a small entrance hall.
 It was a small, simple building that was lit with kerosene lamps and heated by wood stoves.
-In winter one person went early to the church and built the fire so that it would be warm when the service started.
-And he also rang the bell.
 Small and simple, yes, but the church wasn’t the building.
 It was the people.
 And the church was growing steadily through the early years, both numerically and spiritually.
 By 1918, the church had 48 members.

-We all have heard how difficult the Great Depression was on this country (and maybe some here lived to see it).
-The period from 1929 to 1935 was a hard time for Bryant Baptist Church.
+It could be argued that the early to mid 1900s were one of the more difficult times in our nation’s history.
+People struggled to survive, and the same was true for First Baptist Church of Bryant.
 Farmers fared better, at least having a supply of food, but plant workers (such as Alcoa) were eventually reduced to a one-day work week.
-It was a hard time to make ends meet.
-But God sustained the church, and membership during this period had grown to 84.
+It was a hard time to make ends meet, but God sustained the church and members.
+A wonderful blessing is that the church had grown to 84 members during this time.
 God often does His best work in the most difficult of circumstances.

-Though we owe much gratitude for these early members for their willingness to suffer through these difficult times, again God gets the greatest thanks.
+We owe much gratitude to the dedication and resilience of these faithful members to remain strong during these difficult times.
+But God gets the greatest thanks.
 He provided for and protected the church giving her the ability to survive.
-Though it was the years of depression, God’s people did not become depressed spiritually because He was with them.
+Though it was the years of depression, war, and many changes in Bryant and our nation, God’s people remained strong and continued to work in His church in Bryant.

 God truly blessed First Baptist Church during the second half of the 20th century, and this period saw great growth and expansion of the church and her ministry in the Bryant community and even worldwide.
 Also during this period on November 7, 1962, the church voted to change the name from Bryant Landmark Missionary Baptist Church to First Baptist Church of Bryant.